ssb22/gradint/gradint-build/samples/utils/README.txt

 completely automatically, but only if the recording has been made in near-broadcasting-studio conditions.

-strip0.py - strips absolute silence off the beginning and end of audio files (only useful if you're dealing with files from a textbook CD or something)

 manual-splitter.py (Unix only but not too difficult to modify for other systems) - a helper script so that you can use Audacity (or another sound editor) to split the file.